-“Be really clear with your work about what your boundaries are, but also, make sure the company knows they can still push you for your potential.”
+“Be really clear with your work about what your boundaries are, but also, make sure the company knows they can still push you to your full potential.”

 Some of the comments involved finding an employer who could really understand how much mothers do outside of the office.

-“Find a job that you love and that allows you to work from home, accompanied with a flexible and kind boss!!”
+“Find a job that you love and that allows you to work from home, accompanied by a flexible and kind boss!!”

-“There are lots of people out there with great ideas who are really supportive of flexible working.”
+“There are lots of people and companies out there with great ideas who are really supportive of flexible working.”

 If you’re looking to hire incredibly talented women into senior roles with flexible work options, then try our instant post-a-job or speak with our team about a bespoke job advertising package with 2to3days.